Chinmayadas2003/Chinmayadas2003/README.md

 Feel free to reach out if you want to collaborate on a project or just want to connect!

+- **Email:** chinmayadas2003@rediffmail.com
 - **LinkedIn:** [Chinmaya Kumar Das](https://linkedin.com/in/chinmaya-kumar-das-223bb5187)
 - **GitHub:** [Chinmayadas2003](https://github.com/Chinmayadas2003)

 ---

-**Note:** This README is a brief overview of my skills and projects.
+**Note:** This README is a brief overview of my skills and experiences.
 For more details, please check out my repositories or connect with me on LinkedIn.

 ---